jdandrea/ocp4-health-check/README.md

 # ocp4-health-check
-Openshift Container Platform 4 Health Check
+OpenShift Container Platform 4 Health Check

 ### Purpose:
-> This script will generate a PDF report with the health check report of the Openshift Container Platform Cluster to which you should be already connected with administrator credentials via CLI.
+> This script will generate a PDF report with the health check report of the OpenShift Container Platform Cluster to which you should be already connected with administrator credentials via CLI.

 ### Usage: